tylergehbauer/AWS-Lex/README.md

 I was hired as a digital transformation consultant by one of the most prominent retirement plan providers in the country; they want to increase their client portfolio, especially by engaging young people.
 Since machine learning and NLP are disrupting finance to improve customer experience, I decided to create a robo advisor that could be used by customers or potential new customers to get investment portfolio recommendations for retirement.

-I used Amazon Lex to create a RoboAdvisor that take the user's name and age and helps plan for retirement.
-I then utilizled a lambda function so the bot is more dynamic.
+I used Amazon Lex to create a RoboAdvisor that takes the user's name and age and helps plan for retirement.
+I then utilizled a lambda function to make the bot more dynamic.

 ## For User Input Validation: